jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/quickSend/quickSend.rst

 There are two ways how to enter data into fields:

 1. Fill data inside field properties.
 This option is available for all fields from the list above
-2. Draw a signature by clicking on the signature field.
+2. Draw a signature by clicking on the signature field
-2. Fill data by double-clicking on the field.
+3. Fill data by double-clicking on the field.
 This option is available for the following fields: Text, Number, Currency, Date and time, Choice, Checkbox and QR/barcode

 - By double-clicking on the Text, Number or Currency fields, edit mode of the field will be activated and user will be able to enter data in the field
 - By double-clicking on the Date and time or QR/barcode (if data code content is selected) fields, modal window will be opened and user will be able to select or filll in required data